bowed-in/bowed-in.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

 Second, visit the [BowedIn application github page](https://bowed-in.github.io/), and click the "Use this template" button to create your own repository initialized with a copy of this application.
 Alternatively, you can download the sources as a zip file or make a fork of the repo.
 However you do it, download a copy of the repo to your local computer.
+Now you are able to edit the BowedIn code within your very own copy of BowedIn.

 Third, cd into the bowed-in/app directory and install libraries with: